SerialLain3170/adeleine/README.md

 # Automatic Line Art Colorization

 ## Introduction
-This repository implements converting line arts into color images automatically.
-In addition to training the neural network with line art only, this repository is able to colorize the line art with several types of hint in advance.
-There are mainly for types of hints.
+This repository implements automatic line art colorization.
+In addition to training the neural network with line arts only, this repository aims to colorize the line art with several types of hints.
+There are mainly four types of hints.

 - No hint
   - description: Colorization without hint